threefoldfoundation/www_threefold_io/content/host/index.md

 ## **Kickstart Your Journey**

-### Documentation and knowledge
+### Documentation and Knowledge

-Regardless of technical knowledge, anyone can now become a cloud service provider, bringing local capacity to where people need it most and earning for their contributions.
+You can become a cloud service provider and bring local capacity <br> to where people need it most while earning for your contributions.

 {% end %}